Have you ever noticed your kids reacting to stress in ways similar to yours? Have you taught them how to reduce stress?

 - Empower them.
 Offer choices and ask their opinion when completing tasks.
 This helps them build confidence in their own power to affect positive outcomes.
 It also let’s them know that they are valued as a separate being with ideas all their own.
 Also, teach them effective communication skills.
 This helps them express clearly how they feel and what they need.

-.
+- Read books on self-esteem.
 Choose ones that emphasize just how wonderful your child already is.
 Relate the story to your child’s life.

 - Discuss success stories.
 During moments of self-doubt, remind yourself and your child of times where you/they overcame stressful, confidence-busting situations.
-And, just like you did before, you will rebound again, even stronger.
+And just like you did before, you will rebound again, even stronger.

 - Develop self-reliance through meditation.
-Sitting comfortably, focus on the sensation of the breath going in and out of the nostrils.
+While sitting comfortably, focus on the sensation of the breath going in and out of the nostrils.
 Feel the coolness of the in-breath and the warmth of the out-breath.
 Continue to breathe, but close your eyes.
 Allow the facts of a problem to arise in your mind without focusing on the hurt.
 Be open to any ideas that come up.
 After a few breaths, open your eyes and know that you have what it takes to see this through.

 LEVEL 5 – SELF ACTUALIZATION: ADOPT AN OPEN PERSPECTIVE